svalinn/DAGMC/doc/usersguide/workflow.rst

-The following steps are necessary to perform an analysis with most DAGMC versions of Monte Carlo radiation transport codes. (see below for more details on each step)
+The following steps are necessary to perform an analysis with most DAGMC versions of Monte Carlo radiation transport codes. (see below for more details on each step):

 1. create and/or prepare a solid model using the CAD/solid-modeling tool of your choice

-2. pre-processing of the solid model geometry in CUBIT
+2. pre-process the solid model geometry in CUBIT:

     * assign materials and densities
     * define boundary conditions
     * imprint & merge geometry
     * export that model in the ACIS format

 3.  prepare native MC code input file

     * understanding additional ``dagmc`` parameters

 4. Run MC code, possibly with additional command line parameters

 Preparing Solid Models